brettz9/webappfind/docs/TO-DOS.md

             of modes and/or be a portal to those modes) and these steps would stop.
 Otherwise, continue.
-        1. that object will be checked to see whether the requested open mode is also present (i.e., "view", "binaryview", "edit", or "binaryedit" optionally followed by a supplied extensible custom mode such as "source" to view or edit source only).
+        1. that object will be checked to see whether the requested open mode is also present (i.e., "view" or "edit", optionally followed by a supplied extensible custom mode such as "source" to view or edit source only).
             1. If the open mode key is present, its value will be used as the site to open.
 (Currently, %s found in the URL will be